Keepsie/HS-Stride-Model-Importer/README.md

 ```

 **Note:** This WILL center pivots to the center of the world.
 This means if you need to move the object the pivot will be in the middle of the scene.

+### Double-Export Workaround (Auto Rig Pro or When Apply Transform Isn't Available)

+If you're using Auto Rig Pro or another tool where you can't apply transform on export:

+1. Export mesh and bones only (use ARP's export menu if available)
+2. Re-import the FBX back into a fresh Blender scene
+3. Apply scale on bones specifically
+4. Export again with **Apply Transform** enabled
+5. Import this double-exported FBX to Stride

 ## 📁 What You Get